What is Male Infertility?

 - Ayurvedic: Ayurveda is believed to increase male fertility, which results in a successful pregnancy.
 The most common ayurvedic treatments used to improve male infertility are – Mucuna Pruriens, Shilajit, Safed Musli, and Ashwagandha are some of the best treatments to treat infertile males.

 - Homeopathy: Homeopathy is proven to create the fastest impact on infertility.
 Not only is it practical, but it is safer and comes with no side effects.
-Homeopathic treatments take around 2-3 months to show its results, but the impact of the procedures on the body nullifies the time factor up to a great extent.
+Homeopathic treatments take around 2-3 months to show their results, but the impact of the procedures on the body nullifies the time factor up to a great extent.

-Take Away from This Blog:
+Take Away from This Blog

 If a couple has been trying for a pregnancy without success, they should Visit IASH to cure infertility problems in males.